-- a) Where a place of worship is specifically identified as a permitted use in a designation in this Plan, it shall be permitted, subject to the following criteria: - i.
-The use will not cause any traffic hazards or an unacceptable level of congestion on surrounding roads; and - ii.
-The site is large enough to accommodate the building, on-site parking areas and appropriate amenity areas and buffering, where required.
+d) Where an institutional use (that is not identified as a public service facility), an entertainment use, or a place of worship is specifically identified as a permitted use in a designation in this Plan, it shall be permitted only where the use will not cause any traffic hazards, or an unacceptable level of congestion on surrounding roads.

-4.1.12 Public Service Facilities
+4.1.10 Public Service Facilities, including Elementary Schools

 - a) The relevant policies of the VOP 2010 will guide the provision of public service facilities.
-Public service facilities include facilities designed to meet the recreational, health, social, educational, self-directed learning and cultural needs of the residents including elementary and secondary schools, post-secondary educational facilities, public libraries, museums, cultural centres, community centres, or other similar uses.
-Public service facilities will be encouraged to provide multi-functional and shared-use facilities and services to better serve the residents and achieve capital and operating cost efficiencies. - b) The City shall ensure that the public service facilities required for development are planned for in accordance with the Active Together Master Plan (ATMP) and secured as a part of the development approvals process and appropriately phased in accordance with the proposed development.
-The City shall work with the School Boards and other relevant agencies to monitor population growth and ensure the provision of appropriate public service facilities are provided to serve the needs of the growing population.
-Specifically, the City will work with the School Boards to develop schools that are appropriate within a highly urban context. - c) In determining appropriate locations for public service facilities, the City shall have regard for the type of service provided by the facility, recognizing that some uses will serve a localized population, while others will serve the whole or large portions of the City.
-Where appropriate, public service facilities are encouraged to be incorporated within both public and private development.

-- d) Where public service facilities are specifically permitted within a designation in this Plan, they will be subject to the specific regulations in the Zoning By-law.
-It is desirable that public service facilities can be clustered together to promote cost-effectiveness and facilitate service integration.
-The development of public service facilities shall be subject to the following criteria: - i.
-The use will not cause any traffic hazards or an unacceptable level of congestion on surrounding roads; - ii.
-The site is large enough to accommodate the building, on-site parking areas and appropriate amenity areas and buffering, where required; and - iii.
-Direct access shall be provided to public service facilities from all parts of the surrounding community through a comprehensive active transportation network.
+The City shall ensure that the public service facilities required for development are planned for in accordance with the Active Together Master Plan (ATMP) and secured as a part of the development approvals process and appropriately phased in accordance with the proposed development.
+The City shall work with relevant agencies to monitor population growth and to ensure the provision of appropriate public service facilities are provided to serve the needs of a growing population. - b) In determining appropriate locations for public service facilities, the City shall have regard for the type of service provided by the facility, recognizing that some uses will serve a localized population, while others will serve the whole or large portions of the City.
+Where appropriate, public service facilities are encouraged to be incorporated within both public and private development. - c) It is desirable that public service facilities be clustered together to promote cost-effectiveness and facilitate service integration.
+The development of public service facilities shall be provided with proximity to elements of the Pedestrian Realm Network, and with direct connections to both transit facilities and the Active Transportation Network.
+Where public service facilities are specifically permitted within a designation in this Plan, they will be subject to the specific regulations in the Zoning By-law. - d) Schedule 1 identifies conceptually potential locations for 3 elementary schools to serve the population of WESTON 7.
+Notwithstanding that potential Elementary School sites are conceptually identified; they are specifically identified as a permitted land use within both the Mixed-Use I and Mixed-Use II designations.
+As such, no Amendment to this Plan shall be required should an Elementary School be located anywhere in a designation where they are specifically identified as a permitted use.
+No Amendment to this Plan shall be required where a conceptually located Elementary School is not secured as a part of the development approvals process.